 What Apgar Scores Mean

 A baby who scores an 8 or above on the test is generally considered in good health.
-However, a lower score doesn't mean that your baby is unhealthy or abnormal.
-But it may mean that your baby simply needs some special immediate care, such as suctioning of the airways or oxygen to help him or her breathe, after which your baby may improve.
+However, a lower score doesn't mean that a baby is unhealthy or abnormal.
+It might just mean that a baby needs some special immediate care, such as suctioning of the airways or oxygen to help him or her breathe, after which the baby should improve.